zoepham23/MBA-Admission-Analytics/README.md

 ## Application Recommendation
 - Applicants may benefit from strengthening academic metrics (GPA, GMAT).
 - Gaining at least 2 years of work experience is beneficial before applying to MBA programs.
-- Industry background may shape perceived fit
+- Industry background may shape perceived fit.

 ## Limitations Acknowledgement
 - The dataset is synthetic, which limits generalizability.